unicitynetwork/tx-flow-engine/README.md

  - Set the password to lock up the token received (central panel, field `Secret`)
  - Set the `Nonce` into the field below the `Import` button, right panel
  - Push `Import` button, wait till the token status on the left panel gets updated to "Spendable" in few seconds
  - Congrats!
 You have successfuly received the token!
+Do not forget to save the JSON document for future use (local disk, cloud, etc.).
+It is safe to store the token locked by the password on a public media, though not good for the confidentiality.

 ## Setup instructions
  - Fetch the project: `git clone --recurse-submodules https://github.com/unicitynetwork/tx-flow-engine.git`